 Landau-Kleffner syndrome is a psychological disorder that most commonly affects children between the ages of five to seven years.
 Typically, it is expressed as a loss of ability to properly express their thoughts and understand spoken language.
 Some patients with this syndrome also experience cramps.

 There is no clear scientific explanation as to the cause of this disorder.
-The strangest fact is that children tend to successfully begin to develop language skills, but then gradually lose them.
+The strangest fact is that children tend to successfully begin to develop language skills but then gradually lose them.
 Some speech therapy techniques can help to cope with this disorder, but it is difficult to implement them.

 Aboulomania is not a well-known disorder.
-In essence, it is about pernicious attacks of indecision.
+In essence, it is about persistent and devastating attacks of indecision.
 Those suffering from this disease are normal people, both physically and mentally in almost any other respect, except when they find themselves in a situation when they have to make a choice.

 3. Mary Hart Syndrome

 This is indeed a very strange disorder.
 There were cases documented of people experiencing seizures when hearing the voice of TV personality Mary Hart.
-The doctor, who studied one of these cases, confirms that a woman really had a fit when she heard Hart speak.
-The victim felt her head as if it was squeezed, she was confused and embarrassed.
+The doctor who studied one of these cases confirms that a woman really had an episode when she heard Hart speak.
+The victim felt as if her head was squeezed, and she was confused and embarrassed.

 4. Caffeine-induced anxiety disorder

 Scientists have long known that caffeine increases anxiety.
-It is also known that people who are already subject to constant anxiety disorders are much more susceptible to the psychological effects of caffeine.
+It is also known that people who are already subject to persistent anxiety disorders are much more susceptible to the psychological effects of caffeine.
 Thus, in case you are prone to panic attacks, be careful with coffee as caffeine increases the likelihood of their occurrence.

-7. Alien hand syndrome
+7. Foreign accent syndrome